Descanonge/fronts-toolbox/docs/dev-guide.rst

 Axes management
 ===============

-It is probable you need to give your function the indices of core axes it must work onto (typically the axes corresponding to latitude and longitude).
+You will probably need to give your functions the indices of core axes it must work onto (typically the axes corresponding to latitude and longitude).
 When working with generalized universal function you will need to specify the axes indices to the gufunc via the "axes" keyword argument, whose syntax is not the